ChivornDD/uv-k5-firmware-custom/README_en.md

 **语言版本: [English](README_en.md), [中文](README.md).**

-# Replacing the bigger EEPROM
+# Replacing the bigger EEPROMd
 * **2Mbit** or **1Mbit**
 **By replacing it, you may be able to achieve:**
 * Display and input in any language (implemented)